blay/minimal-mistakes/_posts/2013-05-14-electricity-and-software-infrastructures-of-everyday-life.markdown

 ---
 layout: post
 title: Electricity and Software, Infrastructures of Everyday Life
-categories: english notswedish research tldr
+tags: english notswedish research tldr
 summary: "On passive and active relations to everyday infrastructures"
 ---